smogledore/smogledore.github.io/content/portfolio/meeting-grid.md

 ## Outcome

-The new paginated layout resulted in a 0.6-point increase in Customer Effort Score, indicating that users found it significantly easier to manage large meetings.
+The new paginated layout resulted in a 0.6-point decrease in Customer Effort Score, indicating that users found it significantly easier to manage large meetings.
 Telemetry on the view switcher showed a 35% decrease in interactions, suggesting the layout now adapts more intuitively to user needs.

 </section>